 After one or more severe skeletal fractures

-As you get older, your decreased mobility and bone density put you at risk for severe fractures from slips, trips, and falls.
+As you age, your decreased mobility and bone density put you at risk for severe fractures from slips, trips, and falls.
 These injuries take longer to heal in older citizens and require more intense physical rehab than most fractures.

 Some provisions in your Part A benefits will cover SNF hospice care, provided it is a Medicare-certified hospice facility.
 But you will have to pay for your room and board out-of-pocket.

-These are just a few examples of why a Medicare recipient might require SNF care.
-But these injuries/diseases can be debilitating or even life-threatening without proper care in a skilled nursing facility.
+These are a few examples of why a Medicare recipient might require SNF care.
+But these injuries/diseases can be debilitating or life-threatening without proper care in a skilled nursing facility.

 You shouldn’t hesitate to take advantage of your Medicare benefits and seek this care if your doctor agrees you need it.